WeiDUorg/weidu/README-WeiDU-Changes.txt

 Version 235:
   * Fix an elusive, semi-random bug during biffing.
 Thanks to tuxr for tracking this problem down.
+  * Translatable strings are provided for the BGEE languages Japanese, Korean and Simplified Chinese.

 Version 234:
   * New strings are correctly added during the first run on BGEE.